 Changing the lifestyle factors that increase the risk of type 2 diabetes is often possible.
 A 2018 review highlights the importance of lifestyle interventions for preventing this condition.

 People can take several steps to prevent or delay the onset of type 2 diabetes.
-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) suggest:
+The

 - working out or engaging in moderate intensity physical activity for 30 minutes on at least 5 days of the week